-The CTDLC Support Center is your technical support resource for the Connecticut Education Academy.
-The Support Center will assist users in accessing and navigating through the CEA portal (provide link), as well as provide technical support for the courses delivered in Blackboard.
+The Charter Oak State College Support Center is your technical support resource for the Connecticut Education Academy.
+The Support Center will assist users in accessing and navigating through the CEA portal, as well as provide technical support for the courses delivered in Blackboard.
 Here is some helpful information, should assistance be needed:

 Hours of Operation: